okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 #### Reset Factor API - email enrollment

-**What Changed:** A user’s verified `primaryEmail` is considered an email (Authenticator) enrollment for the user.
+**What Changed:** With Identity Engine, a user’s verified `primaryEmail` is considered an email (Authenticator) enrollment for the user.
+Therefore, the GET `/factors` API always returns the verified `primaryEmail` as an active email factor.

 The use of the Classic Engine Reset Factor API for resetting a user’s email enrollment is discouraged and considered moot, because email is an auto-enrolling Authenticator in Identity Engine.
 A user’s verified `primaryEmail` is always usable as long as the Email Authenticator is set to `ACTIVE`, and the user can use it for **recovery only** or for both **authentication and recovery**, depending on the Email Authenticator settings.

 ***